 How to Clear Promotional Emails from Your Inbox Using InboxPilot

-InboxPilot How-To
+InboxPilot Team

 Promotional emails—newsletters, sale alerts, marketing blasts—can drown your inbox in minutes.
 Manually deleting or moving them is tedious and never-ending.
 InboxPilot lets you clear promotional emails from your inbox automatically using Email Actions: AI-powered rules that detect promotions and move them to a folder, trash, or spam so your primary inbox stays focused on what matters.